jungmannlab/picasso/docs/render.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. In ``Picasso: Render``, select ``Postprocess > Undrift by RCC``.
 2. A dialog will appear asking for the segmentation parameter.
-Although the default value, 1,000 frames, is a sensible choice for most movies, it might be necessary to adjust the segmentation parameter of the algorithm, depending on the total number of frames in the movie and the number of localizations per frame66.
+Although the default value, 1,000 frames, is a sensible choice for most movies, it might be necessary to adjust the segmentation parameter of the algorithm, depending on the total number of frames in the movie and the number of localizations per frame.
 A smaller segment size results in better temporal drift resolution but requires a movie with more localizations per frame.
 3. After the algorithm finishes, the estimated drift will be displayed in a pop-up window, and the display will show the drift-corrected image.

 Marker-based drift correction